Prestellar Cores in Turbulent Clouds: Numerical Modeling and Evolution to Collapse: Review of the Turbulent Equilibrium Sphere Model

+where $L_{J,0} = c_s[\pi/(G\rho_0)]^{1/2}$ is the Jeans length at a reference density $\rho_0$ (this could be, e.g., the mean density in a GMC).
 We emphasize that $\rho_{c,\mathrm{min}}$ is \emph{not} a critical density for collapse: when $\rho_c$ is very close to $\rho_{c,\mathrm{min}}$, the critical radius would exceed typical sizes of any realistic core forming region; prestellar core collapse is expected to occur at densities at least a factor of a few higher than this minimum (see Fig. 5 in \citetalias{moon24} and related discussion following \cref{eq:sigma_to_xis} below).